bbauska/HTML5-Basics/README.md

   <b><a href="#toc">↥ back to top</a></b>
 </div>

-<h3>Q. Why to use IndexedDB instead of WebSQL in HTML5?</h3>
+<h3>Q. Why use IndexedDB instead of WebSQL in HTML5?</h3>

 <h4>1.
 WebSQL</h4>

-It is an API that is only supported in Chrome and Safari (and Android and iOS by extension).
+<p>It is an API that is only supported in Chrome and Safari (and Android and iOS by extension).
 It provides an asynchronous, transactional interface to SQLite.
-Since 2010, it has been deprecated in favor of IndexedDB.
+Since 2010, it has been deprecated in favor of IndexedDB.</p>

 <h5>Advantages</h5>